whistlegraph/aesthetic-computer/README.txt

 *** `prompt` system ***
   + UI Gripes
-  - [❤️‍🔥] Scrub cursor does not respect word-wrapped spacing.
-  - [] Long single word breaks into second line.
-  - [] Cannot backspace on Android keyboard.
+  - [-] Cannot backspace on Android keyboard.
+    - [-] Do a local ngrok phone gap test to fix this.
   - [🌟] Tapping corner word should immediately bring up keyboard.
   + Later
   - [-] How to deal with longer responses?
     - [] Add 'copy" and "cancel" buttons?